 The results of a one-point determination were 116.5 lb/ft^3 at 13.5 percent moisture.
 The point was plotted on the reference curve graph.
-The one-point determination is within 2.0 lb/ft3 of the point on the curve that corresponds with the moisture content.
+The one-point determination is within

+2.0 lb/ft^3 of the point on the curve that corresponds with the moisture content.

-Maximum Dry Density and Optimum Moisture Content Determination Using a Family of Curves
+Maximum Dry Density and Optimum Moisture Content Determination Using Soil Moisture-Density Relations

-- 1. Plot the one-point, dry density on the vertical axis and moisture content on the horizontal axis, on the reference family of curves graph. - 2.
-If the moisture-density one-point falls on one of the curves in the family of curves, use the maximum dry density and optimum moisture content defined by that curve. - 3.
-If the moisture-density one-point falls within the family of curves but not on an existing curve, draw a new curve through the plotted single point, parallel and in character with the nearest existing curve in the family of curves.
+- 1. Plot the one-point, dry density on the vertical axis and moisture content on the horizontal axis, on the reference soil moisture-density relations graph. - 2.
+If the moisture-density one-point falls on one of the curves in the soil moisture-density relations, use the maximum dry density and optimum moisture content defined by that curve. - 3.
+If the moisture-density one-point falls within the soil moisture-density relations but not on an existing curve, draw a new curve through the plotted single point, parallel and in character with the nearest existing curve in the soil moisture-density relations.
 Use the maximum dry density and optimum moisture content as defined by the new curve. - a.
-The one-point must fall either between or on the highest or lowest curves in the family.
+The one-point must fall either between or on the highest or lowest curves.
 If it does not, then a full curve must be developed. - b.
-If the one-point plotted within or on the family of curves does not fall in the 80 to 100 percent of optimum moisture content, compact another specimen, using the same material, at an adjusted moisture content that will place the one point within this range. - 4.
+If the one-point plotted within or on the soil moisture-density relations group does not fall in the 80 to 100 percent of optimum moisture content, compact another specimen, using the same material, at an adjusted moisture content that will place the one point within this range. - 4.
 Use the FOP for AASHTO T 99/T 180 Annex A to determine corrected maximum dry density and optimum moisture content if oversize particles have been removed. - 5.
-If the new curve through a one-point is not well defined or is in any way questionable, perform a full moisture-density relationship to correctly define the new curve and verify the applicability of the family of curves.

-Note 2: New curves drawn through plotted single point determinations shall not become a permanent part of the family of curves until verified by a full moisture-density procedure following the FOP for AASHTO T 99/T 180.
+If the new curve through a one-point is not well defined or is in any way questionable, perform a full moisture-density relationship to correctly define the new curve and verify the applicability of the soil moisture-density relations. - Note 2: New curves drawn through plotted single point determinations shall not become a permanent part of the soil moisture-density relations until verified by a full moisture-density procedure following the FOP for AASHTO T 99/T 180.

 The results of a one-point determination were 116.5 lb/ft3 at 13.5 percent moisture.
 The point was plotted on the reference curve graph.
-The point was plotted on the appropriate family between two previously developed curves near and intermediate curve.
+The point was plotted on the appropriate group between two previously developed curves near and intermediate curve.